 Unless you’ve been holed up in your room playing eSports for the past 2 years straight, you must have tried bike sharing in Singapore at least once.
 (At the very least, you would’ve heard of Obike’s ugly demise.)

-These are the 3 major bike sharing companies that are still alive:
+These are the 3 major bike sharing companies that are still alive (just barely):

 - Mobike (orange bikes)

 The dockless concept is simple and beautiful in theory: you use an app to scan a QR code on the bicycle, which unlocks the Bluetooth lock, ride to your destination, then push the lock back in place to end your trip.

 In reality, it’s not that great.
 Messy bicycles everywhere, poorly maintained bike fleets, and – most importantly – annoying pricing changes are all deterrents to Singaporeans seriously considering bike sharing as a legit form of everyday transport.

 UPDATE (JAN 2019): It’s all over, guys.
 I’ve been spending more time looking for a bike that’s not broken than actually riding one.
 I don’t think it’s just me, so I suspect all 3 companies have been quietly neglecting their bicycle fleets since the new LTA regulations kicked in, which also restricts the size of each fleet.